 Instructions to TGah Editor: Insert the following paragraph at the end of Subclause 8.2.4.1.8:

 An S1G STA sets the More Data field to 1 to indicate that the S1G STA has MSDUs, MMPDUor A-MSDUs buffered for transmission to the frame's recipient during the current SP or TXOP.
 An S1G STA does not set the More Data field to 1 if it does not have any MSDUs, MMPDU(#2113) or A-MSDUs buffered for transmission to the frame's recipient during the current SP or TXOP.

+An S1G AP sets the More Data field to 1 in group addressed frames when additional group addressed BUs remain to be transmitted by the AP during this (short) beacon interval.
+The S1G AP sets the More Data field to 0 in group addressed frames transmitted by the AP when no more group addressed BUs remain to be transmitted by the AP during this (short) beacon interval.